etternagame/etterna/Docs/Building.md

 - macOS: `brew install doxygen`
 - Debian: `apt install doxygen`
 - Windows: An installer is available at the [doxygen website](http://www.doxygen.nl/download.html).
 As with [cppcheck](#cppcheck), make sure the executable binary directory is added to your path.

+Doxygen within CMake is able to use [graphviz](https://www.graphviz.org/download/) to generate better looking relationship/hierarchy graphs.
+You can see how to download it for your operating system at the [graphgiz download page](https://www.graphviz.org/download/).